-I wasn’t always in love with Colton Calloway; I was in love with his younger brother, Kyle, first.
-Kyle was my first one true love, my first in every way.
-Then, one stormy August night, he died, and the person I was died with him.
+I wasn’t always in love with Colton Calloway; I was in love with his younger brother, Kyle.
+Kyle was my first true love, my first in every way.
+Then, one stormy August night, he died, and the person I died with him.
 Colton didn’t teach me how to live.
 He didn’t heal the pain.
 He didn’t make it okay.
-He taught me how to hurt, how to not be okay, and, eventually, how to let go.
+He taught me how to hurt, how not to be okay, and, eventually, how to let go.

 “I love Jasinda Wilder’s writing.
 She made me fall in love.
 She ripped out my heart.
 She made me grieve.
 But then she made me move on.
 Not forget, but just move forward.
 And find a way to be happy again.
 I truly felt like I went through the journey with the heroine.
 It’ll rip out your heart, but it’ll also allow you to heal and leave you in a happy place.” ~Aestas Book Blog Reviews

 “Falling Into You is a Fabulous.
 Fantastic.
 Swoon-Worthy.
 Emotional.
 Incredible.
 READ!!!” ~ Jacqueline’s Reads

 “Gutted.
 Floored.
 Emotionally wrung dry.
 And ya know what?
 I’d read it all over again in a heartbeat.
 How does an author literally break my heart and I can sit here and say I loved every second of it?
 Because it was one of the most beautifully written books I have ever read.
 Falling Into You topped the charts for me. “~Book Bitches Blog